KamilSkrzynski/Items/README.md

 I started to develop this application with intention to submit it to AppStore, but after months of developing decided to not do that due to potential Database costs.
 Since then this application is used as a part of my Portfolio as a iOS Developer.

-Current version of Items is avaiable to test via [TestFlight Beta](https://testflight.apple.com/join/jOUyhD7f)
+Current version of Items is available to test via [TestFlight Beta](https://testflight.apple.com/join/jOUyhD7f)

 ## Frameworks, libraries and products used
 * SwiftUI as a main UI tool